1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 18. The Council may delegate any of its duties and responsibilities to Committees consisting of one or more Council Members together with such other non-Council Members as the Council may appoint, but every Committee shall conform to such direction as the Council shall impose on it.

 20. Questions arising at any meeting of the Council shall be decided by a majority of votes of Council Members appointed by Member Associations under clause 9.2.
-Neither the Chairman nor the Deputy Chairman shall be entitled to vote except where there is an equal number of votes, in which case each of them shall be entitled to a vote.
-In the event that there remains an equal number of votes the Chairman shall have no final or casting vote and the motion shall be treated as not having been passed.
+Neither the Chair nor the Deputy Chair shall be entitled to vote except where there is an equal number of votes, in which case each of them shall be entitled to a vote.
+In the event that there remains an equal number of votes the Chair shall have no final or casting vote and the motion shall be treated as not having been passed.
 Council Members appointed under clause 9.3 shall not be entitled to vote.

 21. The Secretary, on the requisition of four Council Members or their Alternates, may at any time summon a meeting of the Council.
 Notice of the meetings of the Council may be by email or otherwise.